 Wireless headphones don’t have wires.
-They rely their connection on Bluetooth or WiFi.
+They rely on their connection on Bluetooth or WiFi.

-Here are the possible reasons why your wireless headphone may be losing its signal connection.
+Here are the possible reasons why Bluetooth devices like wireless headphones may be losing their signal connection.

 Several wireless headphones have an added feature that allows two devices to connect to the headphone.
-If two devices are trying to connect with the headphone, there’s a possibility that the Bluetooth connection will interface with the primary connection.
+If two devices are trying to connect with the headphone, there’s a possibility that the Bluetooth connection will interface with the primary connection like your android phone.
 Depending on the brand, wireless headphones may attempt to pair with any Bluetooth devices within its range, interfering with the signal.

 If you’re trying to pair an incompatible audio source, the signal connection will keep on dropping.
 You can check your headphone’s and device’s specifications before pairing them.
 Asking a little assistance from the manufacturer’s customer representative won’t hurt you.

 Too Many Apps

 Your wireless headphone may be pairing with a smartphone that has a lot of applications running in the background.
 Some of these applications may cause interferences with the Bluetooth connection.
 There are also devices that set a limit to the number of applications you can use concurrently.

 The last factor would be the quality of your wireless headphones.
 You may be using an older model or a lower quality headphone, that’s why your wireless connection keeps on dropping.
 To avoid losing signal connection due to quality, make sure to buy a wireless headphone with excellent quality.
 Read on consumer’s reviews or try it yourself before buying it.